Annuity payouts: how your options work

 Is an annuity right for me?

-Annuities are one of many options to help you plan for your golden years.
-An annuity can be a good retirement savings vehicle and makes sense in many situations.
+Annuities are one of many options to help you plan for your retirement.
+An annuity can be a good retirement savings vehicle and can make sense in many situations.
 In other situations, different options may be more beneficial.
-If you’d like to speak to a professional, our agents and NYLIFE Securities Registered Representatives can help you look at your total retirement picture and create a strategy to get you where you want to go.
+If you’d like to speak to a professional, our agents and NYLIFE Securities registered representatives can help you look at your total retirement picture and create a strategy to get you where you want to go.

 Related Content